Published On: May 12 2014 12:06:25 AM CDTUpdated On: Nov 18 2015 01:00:00 AM CST

 Catherine Oxenberg (left) was introduced as Amanda Bedford Carrington, Alexis' secret daughter via Blake, during the show's fifth season in 1984.
 Amanda was raised in London by Alexis' cousin Rosalind Bedford and hidden away from Blake out of spite.
 The role was recast following the sixth season when Oxenberg was fired due to demands for a pay raise, with Karen Cellini (right) taking over the role for the seventh season in 1986.
 However, Cellini proved to be unpopular with viewers and lasted just 13 episodes, with her character written out of the show completely.
 Cellini has only one other acting credit to her resume, appearing in the 2005 direct-to-video thriller "Seriously Twisted."

 Oxenberg's biggest post-"Dynasty" role came in the short-lived action-adventure series "Acapulco H.E.A.T." from 1993 to 1994.
 She also had cameos on the TV series "The Nanny" and "Baywatch" and appeared in the 1999 movie "The Omega Code" and 2000's "Sanctimony," both opposite Casper Van Dien, whom she's been married to since 1999.
-Her most recent roles came in the 2014 direct-to-video fantasy-adventure "Sleeping Beauty," which also was directed by and features Van Dien.
-The movie also features Gracie Van Dien, Van Dien's daughter from a previous marriage, and the couple's own children, Maya and Celeste.
+Her most recent roles came in the 2014 direct-to-video fantasy-adventure "Sleeping Beauty" and the 2015 SyFy movie "Sharktopus vs. Whalewolf," both of which also starred Van Dien, with "Sleeping Beauty" also being directed by him.

 Diahann Carroll joined "Dynasty" at the end of its fourth season, playing Dominique Deveraux, Blake's illegitimate half-sister.
 She initially served as another foil for Joan Collins' Alexis, but mellowed out as her time on the show went on.
 The character eventually left town in 1987.